wkgcass/vproxy/doc/websocks.md

 As specified in RFC 6455 Chapter 5.5.3, any endpoint can send an unsolicited PONG message.
-We use this type of message to keep a connection alive if it in a connection pool.
+We use this type of message to keep a connection alive if it in a connection pool, otherwise the connection may be closed by WebSocket gateway or other intermediate network nodes.

-The client may send PONG messages when the `WebSocket Maximum Payload Length Frame` has yet not sent, but the server only parses the message, and do not reply.
+The client may send PONG messages when the `WebSocket Maximum Payload Length Frame` has yet not sent.
+The server only parses the message, and should NOT reply.

+Also, we make a restriction about the flags, mask and payload_len:

+* the `FIN` bit should be SET.
+* three reserved bits should NOT be set.
+* the `mask` should NOT be set.
+* the `payload_len` should be `0`.

+Then the packet would be fixed to two bytes: `10001010 00000000`.
+This makes parsing easier, after all, we only use PONG to keep the connection alive and not for sending messages.

 #### Combine Packets